jackstapleton/rdb-autoscaling/whitepaper.md

 In the cloud *you pay only for what you use*.
 In a perfect system there should be no spare computing resources running idle accumulating costs.
-We should be able to scale down in times of low demand like weekends when markets are closed or end-of-day when the day's data has been flushed from memory.
+So in periods of low demand like weekends or end-of-day (when the day's data has been flushed from memory) we should have the ability to scale down.
 By ensuring this we can maintain the performance of a system at the lowest possible cost.

 | ![Cost Savings](ref/img/ExampleASGCostEfficiency.png) |